-Grammarly Review 2019: How Good Is It?
+Grammarly Review 2019: Is Grammarly worth it?
 A Human Editor Weighs In

-- What is it: Grammarly is an online spelling and grammar checker that acts your last line of defense against mistakes and typos.
+- What is it: Grammarly is an online spelling and grammar checker that acts as a safety net against mistakes and typos.

 - Price: You have two main options: a free version (which is actually pretty good) and a premium version for $29.95 per month (or $139.95 per year if you pay it annually).

 - Who’s it for: It’s suitable for casual writing, from bloggers to students to anyone who regularly composes emails.
 Be more careful though when using it for professional documents.

 - The best part: Grammarly is incredibly easy to use and is probably the most powerful online grammar checker available.

 - Can it replace a human editor?: No. Human editors and Grammarly are not in direct competition.
 They have different uses for different types of writing

 - Verdict: Grammarly is definitely worth getting for some writers.
 Will you benefit from it?
 Read the full review below to find out.

 As a professional editor by trade, I know what a human editor can bring to the table.